An Einstein–CUNY SPH Academic Partnership

 This partnership allows medical students to complete a five-year program resulting in a Doctor of Medicine (M.D.) from Albert Einstein College of Medicine and a Master of Public Health (M.P.H.) from CUNY Graduate School of Public Health & Health Policy (CUNY SPH).

 All M.D. program requirements will be offered by Albert Einstein College of Medicine, while all M.P.H. requirements with be offered by CUNY SPH.
-Successful completion of this program will result in an M.D. degree conferred by Albert Einstein College of Medicine, and separately, an MPH degree conferred by CUNY SPH.
+Successful completion of this joint program will result in an M.D. degree conferred by Albert Einstein College of Medicine, and separately, an MPH degree conferred by CUNY SPH.
 Please note: this is not a dual degree program; all requirements for each degree must be fulfilled, and credits from one institution cannot be applied to the other.

 Why an M.P.H.?